|Birthname||Charles Milles Manson|

 chart Placidus Equal_H.

-Sy Scholfield forwarded a copy of the birth certificate found online.
+Sy Scholfield provided a copy of the birth certificate found online.
+Same data in Contemporary American Horoscopes.

 - Diagnoses : Psychological : Abuse Drugs (Severe)